Rick Spielman

-Richard Spielman (born December 2, 1962) is an American football executive who was most recently the general manager of the Minnesota Vikings of the National Football League (NFL) from 2012 to 2022.
-He was promoted to general manager in 2012 after spending 2006–2011 as the team's vice president of player personnel.
+Richard Spielman (born December 2, 1962) is an American football executive for the New York Jets.
+He was the general manager of the Miami Dolphins in 2004 and the Minnesota Vikings from 2012 to 2022.
 He formerly worked for ESPN on NFL Live.

-Spielman is a graduate of Massillon Washington High School located in Massillon, Ohio and is the older brother of Chris Spielman, former Detroit Lions and Buffalo Bills linebacker.
+Spielman is the older brother of Chris Spielman, former Detroit Lions and Buffalo Bills linebacker.

 Playing career

 Spielman played linebacker at Southern Illinois University (1983–86), earning first-team All-Gateway Conference honoree as a junior.
 He was also part of the 1983 NCAA Division I-AA national championship team as a redshirt freshman.
 Upon entering the NFL, as an undrafted free agent, he was invited to training camp with the San Diego Chargers (1987) and Detroit Lions (1988), but did not make it as a professional football player.

 Executive career

 Early career

 Spielman began his NFL career as a scout with Detroit in 1990 and worked with the club in college scouting for five seasons before adding pro scouting duties in 1995 and 1996.
-He moved to Director of Pro Personnel for the Bears from 1997 to 1999 before joining the Dolphins in 2000 as Vice President of Player Personnel.
-He was promoted in 2002 to Senior Vice President-Football Operations/Player Personnel and eventually General Manager in 2004.
-Spielman left the Dolphins during the 2005 off-season.
+He moved to director of pro personnel for the Bears from 1997 to 1999 before joining the Dolphins in 2000 as vice president of player personnel.
+He was promoted in 2002 to senior vice president of football operations and player personnel and eventually general manager in 2004.
+Spielman left the Dolphins during the 2005 offseason, later working at ESPN as an analyst.

-Spielman worked with ESPN as an NFL analyst in 2005, before joining the Minnesota Vikings.